 - MRAC has 250 members. - MRAC provided communications for an auto race at Elkhart Lake.
 Twenty-five members stationed in their cars strategically parked around the 7-1/2 mile race course funneled their observations of the race's progress to the net control. - MRAC ladies auxiliary is started. - The cover of the May 1952 Issue (Special Mobile Issue) of CQ magazine features the MRAC communications van.
-A one column story appears on page 80 (as written by Charlie Kaetel W9SNK). - US Amateurs are allowed access to the 15 meter band. - Radio Amateur Civil Emergency Service (RACES) is formed. - December-FCC stopped issuing new Advanced class licenses and took away unique Advanced and Extra privileges, everyone General and up had the same privileges (after changing license classes and rules 1 year earlier). - The first UHF TV station goes on the air. - Denver TV station is the first to go on the air with more than 5KW of power.
+A one column story appears on page 80 (as written by Charlie Kaetel W9SNK). - March 22 The first South-Western Ohio Hamvention was held at the Biltmore Hotel in downtown Dayton Ohio.
+600 people were in attendance with 7 exhibitors and 6 forums.
+The next year the name of the convention would be changed to the Dayton Hamvention. - US Amateurs are allowed access to the 15 meter band. - Radio Amateur Civil Emergency Service (RACES) is formed. - December-FCC stopped issuing new Advanced class licenses and took away unique Advanced and Extra privileges, everyone General and up had the same privileges (after changing license classes and rules 1 year earlier). - The first UHF TV station goes on the air. - Denver TV station is the first to go on the air with more than 5KW of power. - Vice President Richard Nixon goes on live TV to address allegations of improper fundraising in a speech which became known as the "Checkers" speech due to references to the family dog named Checkers.